 Prior to joining Booth, she was vice president and head of investor relations and corporate development for Cole Taylor Bank.
-In this role, Hachikian was responsible for building relationships within the investment community and crafting financial communications, as well as managing projects such as corporate capital actions and strategic planning.
 Prior to Cole Taylor, Hachikian was an assistant vice president at ShoreBank (now Urban Partnership Bank), a triple-bottom line community development bank.
 There she was responsible for managing projects including growth strategy, capital raising initiatives, and operational efficiencies.
-She held several other related positions at ShoreBank during her seven-year tenure.
-Hachikian also has served as a research and planning analyst for Raytheon Company, directing research projects.

 Hachikian has contributed substantially to the education and workforce development sectors.
 She is also a board member at two for-profit, early stage companies: including AIM Clinics, which provides autism therapy in underserved markets, as well as AutonomyWorks, a for-profit marketing services firm employing adults with autism, on which she serves as the company's social benefit director under benefit corporation status.
 She has volunteered since 2014 as executive coach for the executive director of VOCEL, an innovative early education nonprofit.
 In 2020, Hachikian was appointed to the Governor’s Commission on Equitable Early Childhood Education and Care Funding, and was a 2017 McCormick Foundation Executive Fellow, the Erikson Institute’s leadership program for the advancement of access to quality early education.
 She has served on a variety of other committees and boards, including the City of Chicago Office of the Mayor’s Early Childhood Workforce Committee and UChicago Impact, the implementation arm of the Urban Education Institute at the University of Chicago.